mkeohane01/IDS706-Microservice/README.md

 ## Description

 This project utilizes the `Flask` framework to build a microservice that interfaces with a data pipeline.
-The front end includes a user interface where individuals can place product orders for the product of their choose.
-They input the desired product, quantity, and shipping location.
+The front end includes a user interface where individuals can place product orders for an online store.
+Input includes desired product, quantity, and shipping location.
 This data is stored in a database, undergoes data transformation, and relevant information is passed back to the user such as the top 3 products ordered in their state.

 ## Architecture